RistoKuy/WebApplication1/README.md

 ## 🏗️ Development Guidelines

 ### Best Practices
+1. **Environment Configuration**: Always use `EnvConfig.get()` for configuration values instead of hardcoding
+2. **Database Connections**: Use `DatabaseUtil.getConnection()` instead of manual connection setup
-1. Always include `firebase_config.jsp` before using Firebase functions
+3. **Firebase Integration**: Include `firebase_config.jsp` before using Firebase functions
-2. Use utility functions instead of direct Firebase calls
-3. Handle both success and error cases
+4. **Error Handling**: Handle both success and error cases in configuration loading
-4. Listen to authentication state events
-5. Use `waitForAuth()` for authentication-dependent operations
+5. **Authentication**: Use `waitForAuth()` for authentication-dependent operations

 ### Code Organization
-- Centralized Firebase configuration
-- Consistent error handling patterns
-- Modular utility functions
-- Event-driven architecture
-- Clean separation of concerns
+- **Centralized Configuration**: All config in `.env` file and `EnvConfig.java`
+- **Database Abstraction**: Use `DatabaseUtil` for all database operations
+- **Consistent Error Handling**: Standard patterns for configuration and connection errors
+- **Modular Utility Functions**: Reusable components for common operations
+- **Clean Separation**: Configuration separate from business logic

 ### Security Considerations
-- Never expose Firebase credentials
+- **Never Commit Secrets**: Use `.env` file and `.gitignore` properly
+- **Environment Variables**: Use system environment variables in production
+- **Secure Connections**: Use HTTPS and secure database connections in production
+- **Regular Security Audits**: Review configuration and credentials regularly
+- **Access Control**: Validate all user inputs and implement proper session management

+### Environment-Specific Configuration

+#### Development
+- Use `.env` file for local configuration
+- Keep Firebase service account file locally (not in version control)
+- Use local database with test data

+#### Production
+- Set environment variables in deployment platform
+- Ensure Firebase service account file is securely deployed
+- Use strong database passwords and secure connections
+- Enable HTTPS and secure session configuration
 - Validate all user inputs
 - Use HTTPS in production
 - Implement proper session management